Subcortical Vascular Dementia: What It Is, And What To Expect If You Have It

 Takeaway

-Subcortical vascular dementia is a disease that, like other types of dementia, can lead to damage in the brain and resulting changes in behavior, cognitive ability, and nobility.
-Thickened, narrowed blood arteries in the brain characterize this type of dementia and lead to the death of brain tissue as blood supply becomes harder and harder for the body to maintain.
-While a diagnosis may be painful to hear, seeking one sooner rather than later can help you slow the progression of the disease.
+Subcortical vascular dementia is a disease that can lead to damage in the brain and resulting changes in behavior, cognitive ability, and mobility.
+Thickened, narrowed blood arteries in the brain usually characterize this type of dementia and may lead to the death of brain tissue as the blood supply becomes harder and harder for the body to maintain.
+While a diagnosis may be difficult to receive, seeking one sooner rather than later can help you slow the progression of the disease.
+Online or in-person therapy can be helpful for those coping with a dementia diagnosis, as well as their caretakers.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.